 Why?

-Because your everyday criminal, as I explained above, is going to be an amateur with no real experience getting past people or quietly getting into your home while you’re sleeping.
+Because your everyday criminal, as I explained above, will be an amateur with no real experience getting past people or quietly getting into your home while you’re sleeping.

-18. Identify valuables for later retrieval – If you’ve done everything you possibly can to the greatest of your ability, you’ll hopefully be fortunate enough to never have to deal with the sad situation of a burglar getting away with some (or many) of your valuables.
+18. Identify valuables for later retrieval—If you’ve done everything you possibly can to the best of your ability, you’ll hopefully be fortunate enough to never have to deal with the sad situation of a burglar getting away with some (or many) of your valuables.

 Many people suggest placing a social security number in a hidden spot on the item so that it can be identified as yours at a later time should it be recovered.